nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/application-definition.md

 ## Main Options

-*   **Nuxeo Server Version:** Studio will generate valid configuration for this Nuxeo Server version.
+-   **Nuxeo Server Version:** The Nuxeo Server version Studio will generate a valid configuration for.
-*   **Packages to Install:** The list of additional dependencies needed to make your application work.
+-   **Packages to Install:** The list of additional dependencies needed to make your application work.
 Selected dependencies will be automatically installed when you deploy your Nuxeo Studio configuration on your server.

-Any Nuxeo public addon or [private addon you uploaded]({{page page='delivering-a-customization-package-through-the-nuxeo-marketplace'}}) in the [Nuxeo Marketplace](https://marketplace.nuxeo.com) can be selected here: type a character to start filtering them.
-Options are shown with their title and description.
+Any Nuxeo public or [private]({{page page='delivering-a-customization-package-through-the-nuxeo-marketplace'}}) addon uploaded in the [Nuxeo Marketplace](https://marketplace.nuxeo.com) can be selected.
+Type a character to start filtering them.
+The title and description are provided for each addon to help you select the package you need.
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Application Definition/Addons List
     name: addons-list.png